change-metrics/monocle/README.md

 `gerrit_prefix` might be set to configure the crawler to prepend the repository name with a prefix.

-Note that this crawler is managed by the `crawler-legacy` container.

 ###### GitLab

 A GitLab provider settings